AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-#### Usability
-- Clear messages for success/errors.
-- GUI updates reflect actions immediately.

-#### Performance
-- Commands execute within 300ms (≤1000 students).
+1. Commands execute within 300ms (≤5000 students).
-- Supports fast operations with large data sets.

-#### Scalability
-- Handles up to 200 classes and 5000 students.
+2. Handles up to 100 classes and 5000 students.

-#### Portability
-- Runs on Windows, macOS, Linux with Java 17+.
+3. Runs on Windows, macOS, Linux with Java 17+.

-#### Documentation
-- User and developer guides included.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.